Duncanma/Blog/content/Blog/new-blog-performance.md

 ## Adding analytics

-My goal was for my site to do the least amount of work, load the smallest # of resources, and run the smallest amount of JavaScript, but I couldn't get rid of everything.
+My goal was for my site to do the least amount of work, load the lowest number of resources, and run the smallest amount of JavaScript, but I couldn't get rid of everything.
 Once I had the site performance up to what seemed acceptable, I realized I would need to add something to the site to be able to get basic analytics.

-In my day job, this is what I would consider a 'business goal', and new ones often come up that could lead to adding something to your site.
-It's unavoidable, but that doesn't mean you should forget about all your hard work around performance.
+> In my day job, this is what I would consider a 'business goal', and it is often in conflict with my minimalist attitude.
+It's unavoidable, but that doesn't mean forgetting about all the hard work around performance.

 I decided that Google Analytics would be the ideal way to add stats tracking, as it is feature rich and I wouldn't need to build any of my own reports.

 Starting with [the async enabled version of the tracking script](https://developers.google.com/analytics/devguides/collection/analyticsjs/#alternative_async_tracking_snippet), I tried adding it to my site in three different ways: